juixer/Game-tech-fusion/README.md

 - in register and login page if error happens then a toast alert pop up, same goes for if everything goes correct way toast alert pop up.

+-  extra 2 section i added customer reviews section and FAQ section in home page.

-- Its all device frindly responsive.
+- Its all device friendly responsive.